danivst/PawTraceWeb/README.md

 ## Project Description

-Paw Trace aims to simplify the process of finding lost pets and returning them to their owners.
+PawTrace aims to simplify the process of finding lost pets and returning them to their owners.
 It provides an easy-to-use interface for users to share, search, and manage listings for lost or found animals.
 The platform also includes user profiles, an admin panel, and an interactive map for better visualization.